kubeflow/website/content/docs/gke/deploy/deploy-cli.md

 kfctl apply -V -f ${CONFIG}
 ```

-Alternatively, you can set up your configuration files without deploying
+## Alternatively, set up your configuration for later deployment

-Kubeflow, so that you can customize the configuration before deployment:
+If you want to customize your configuration before deploying Kubeflow, you can
+set up your configuration files first, then edit the configuration, then
+deploy Kubeflow:

-1. Run the **build** command to set up your configuration:
+1. Run the `kfctl build` command to set up your configuration:

   ```
   mkdir ${KFAPP}